BDC Hamburger Icon

 Open row

 If you need financing for your business, you have several options.
-A line of credit and a term loan are two popular options.
-To decide which is right for your business, you need a clear understanding of each option, how they work and how they differ.
+A line of credit and a term loan are two popular types of business loans.
+To decide which is right for your business, you need a clear understanding of each option, how they work and why they differ.

 Editor’s note: Looking for the right business loan?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.